10 Internet Legends About Snakes

 Source: public domain

-In 2003, whispers began circulating that the largest snake of all time had been discovered in the jungles of Indonesia.
-In December 2003, this hit major news outlets such as the BBC, NBC and The Guardian.
-The snake was a reticulated python with a diameter of 85cm.
+According to early reports, the snake was a reticulated python with a diameter of 85cm.
 It measured 49 feet or 14.85 metres, while its weight was 983 pounds (447kg).
 It was found by the Kubu tribe on the island of Sumatra, who “revered the creature as a ruler”.
-According to the Indonesian newspaper Republika, the python ate three or four dogs a month.
+According to the Indonesian newspaper Republika, the python ate three or four dogs per month.

-The super python was brought to an animal exhibition in Curugsewu park on the island of Java, where locals had to wait several months if they desired an audience.
-The Guardian dispatched a reporter, who journeyed from their London offices all the way to the humid stickiness of Indonesia.
-By now, the giga-python was known as “Fragrant flower”, and was lazily sitting on its throne under the attention of several keepers.
+By now, the giga-python was known as “Fragrant flower”, and was sitting lazily on its throne under the attention of several keepers.
 After official measurements, the reality was slightly different: 6-7 metres, a brute of a python, but far from the 14 metres reported around the world.
 Its keepers said they had no idea why the snake had shrunk.

 7 Colossal snake squeezes van

 This viral horror story was sparked by a video originally posted on Tiktok in February 2022.
-The video showed a person with a video camera edging slowly closer to a white van.
+The clip showed a person with a video camera edging slowly closer to a white van.
 Coiled around this is a colossal serpent, squeezing the van as a boa might squeeze a mouse.
-Behind the cameraman you can hear a panicking, shouting crowd.
-The cameraman points to the snake in shock and disbelief.
-The enormous snake supposedly emerged after torrential downpours, alongside giant bugs.
-Everyone’s worst fears about what was lurking in east Asia’s jungles had finally been confirmed.

 Depending on who you listened to, this colossal snake posed either no threat to anyone, or an existential threat to the entirety of civilisation.
 The original video was deleted, but lives on forever on the internet.